Uploading a letter

 Formatting your letter template

-If you’re copying and pasting text from another document, paste it without any formatting.
-Then apply the styles in the template.
+Organise your letter content using the styles in the template.
+If you’re copying and pasting text from another document, paste it without any formatting and apply the styles in the template.
+Find out how to customise or create new styles (Microsoft website).

 You can also use Microsoft Word’s format painter to copy the formatting of the styles and apply it to your text.